ingenioustechie/rufous/README.md

+TODO :
-TODO : Complete test case for all functionality
+1. Complete test case for all functionality
+2. Test setup.py for installation
+3. Since I developed it on 2.7.6 need to test on diffrent python versions from 2.7.X to 3.5